Avoid These Two ACT English Grammar Mistakes

 C) Combine them with a semi-colon.
 However, in this case, be careful NOT to use a FANBOYS!

-Lenny is hungry; he eats two burgers.
+Alfie is hungry; he eats two burritos.

 D) Combine them with a colon.
 This one is a bit trickier to use, though still perfectly acceptable if you do it correctly.
 It ONLY works if the second clause answers or clarifies a question the first clause prompts.